Audio Converters support both Peak and Loudness Normalization. Which one to choose?

 In Audio Converters, the Integrated Loudness is measured and is taken into account before applying a calculated gain to the output audio.

-The shift from Peak Normalization to Loudness Normalization can be considered as the revolution in the professional audio of the last decades.
+The shift from Peak Normalization to Loudness Normalization can be considered a revolution in professional audio of the last few decades.
 It is essential to be aware of the loudness paradigm and how to adapt working practices.